 RHL has adopted the National Housing Federation's Excellence in Governance Code, (2020 edition) which encourages the highest standards of governance, accountability and probity while responding to change and increased risk.
-The Board has adopted the NHF revised Code of Conduct in 2022 .A self-assessment against the Code of Governance is scheduled to go to the June 2023 Board Meeting to ensure compliance.
+The Board adopted the NHF revised Code of Conduct in 2022.
+A self-assessment against the Code of Governance is scheduled to go to July 2024 Board meeting.